-One new place I was able to search during the rainy season was a marshy area off of Ram 2 where a Thai friend of mine was house-sitting.
-She invited us to stay with her for a week.
-I had herped the area in the daytime already and found the Long-nosed Whip Snake that I mentioned in an earlier story, as well as a number of other reptiles and amphibians.
+One new place I was able to search during the rainy season was a marshy area off of Ram 2 where a Thai friend of mine had invited us to stay for a week.
+I had herped the area in the daytime and found the Long-nosed Whip Snake that I mentioned in an earlier story, as well as a number of other reptiles and amphibians.
 It looked like a perfect spot to look for water snakes in night searches, but I had never been able to get there after dark, so I was excited about staying a few nights.

 I had the time to go walking the roads and ditches near the home on a couple times.
 In the first couple hours after dusk, I mostly saw frogs: